vckyou/Reforestation/README.md

-## What is a witch's favorite subject in school?
-Spelling!
+## What has three letters and starts with gas?
+A Car.